 For more information about course descriptions or required courses, refer to the current CCC&TI Course Catalog and its corresponding Addendum.

 This program will provide a seamless associate to baccalaureate nursing education for top academic students.
-The first three years of study will be at the community college campus along with one course per semester at Lenoir-Rhyne University.
+The first part of the program will be at the community college campus along with one course per semester at Lenoir-Rhyne University.

-Upon successful completion of the first three years, students will take their fourth year at Lenoir-Rhyne.
+Upon successful completion of their Associate Degrees in Nursing, students will take their last year online at Lenoir-Rhyne.
 Admission to the program will be competitive and students will be chosen on the basis of specific academic requirements.
+Learn more on how to apply.

 RIBN is not a fast track to earn a BSN degree.